-As far as we know, this is one of the few contemporary collections devoted to writing by women about men.
+As far as we know, this is one of the few series devoted to writing by women about men.
 The contributors represent a diversity of cultures and ethnicities, and the stories they tell in their fiction, poetry, and nonfiction are complex—sometimes being about family, sometimes about society, and sometimes about country.

 A fable describes the physical and psychological transformation of a man, challenging our understanding of what it is to be human.
-A story set in the Hawaiian islands satirizes the expectations that people bring to romantic engagements and how these are shaped by our stereotypes of men and women.
+A story set in the Hawaiian Islands satirizes the expectations that people bring to romantic engagements and how these are shaped by our stereotypes of men and women.
 A poem describes the brutalization of a father and the ways in which this affects his family.
 Another poem recounts the life of a man who was torn between living in the West, where he was free, and returning to his homeland, where a civil war raged.
 A personal essay describes a girl’s loss of her father and how she sought, through her relationship with her grandfather, to recover some of that loss.

-These multiple points of view, voices, portraits, and histories contribute to the breadth and depth of MS. ALIGNED.
+These multiple points of view, voices, portraits, and histories contribute to the breadth and depth of Ms. Aligned.

 Ms. Aligned explores creative expression that goes beyond a rigid binary and the expectation that women and female-identified writers will write in a feminine voice